-RNA-Seq as a means to identify avian viruses
+3.1 | RNA-Seq as a means to identify avian viruses

-We characterized the total transcriptome of eight avian pools, representing two tribes in the order Anseriiformes (waterfowl) and two families in the order Charadriiformes (shorebirds).
-These pools were designed to answer specific questions on the determinants of virome structure including the impact of bird taxonomy (within and between Anseriiformes and Charadriiformes), location (temperate versus arid sampling sites) and effect of IAV infection (Table 1).
+We characterized the total transcriptome of eight avian pools, representing two tribes in the order Anseriformes (waterfowl) and two families in the order Charadriiformes (shorebirds).
+These pools were designed to answer specific questions on the determinants of virome structure including the impact of bird taxonomy (within and between Anseriformes and Charadriiformes), location (temperate vs. arid sampling sites) and effect of IAV infection (Table 1).
 Each library comprised swab samples collected from 10 individuals at the same time point and location, therefore increasing the chances of finding viruses at lower prevalence.

-RNA sequencing of rRNA depleted libraries resulted in a median of 44,345,130 (range 39,267,372 - 47,650,666) reads per pool, which were assembled into a median of 175,559 contigs (range 135,254 - 357,869).
-An assessment of the host reference gene RPS13, a proxy for sequencing depth of libraries, revealed similar abundances (0.000102-0.000342% of reads), suggesting similar host sequencing depth across the libraries (Fig S1).
-These eight libraries had marked differences in the abundance of avian viral reads; Ruddy Turnstones

-(Arenaria interpres) and Anas ducks that were IAV positive (0.21% and 0.1% of reads), and Red-necked Avocets (Recurvirostra novaehollandiae) from the interior (0.26% of reads) had relatively high abundances of avian viruses, while lower abundance levels were observed in Ruddy Turnstones and Anas ducks that were IAV negative (0.00006% and 0.00051% of reads, respectively) (Fig 1).
+RNA-sequencing of rRNA-depleted libraries resulted in a median of 44,345,130 (range 39,267,372-47,650,666) reads per pool, which were assembled into a median of 175,559 contigs (range 135,254-357,869).
+An assessment of the host reference gene RPS13, a proxy for sequencing depth of libraries, revealed similar abundances (0.000102%-0.000342% of reads), suggesting similar host sequencing depth across the libraries (Supporting Information Figure S1).
+These eight libraries had marked differences in the abundance of avian viral reads; Ruddy Turnstones (Arenaria interpres) and Anas ducks that were IAV positive (0.21% and 0.1% of reads), and Red-necked Avocets (Recurvirostra novaehollandiae) from the interior (0.26% of reads) had relatively high abundances of avian viruses, while lower abundance levels were observed in Ruddy Turnstones and Anas ducks that were IAV negative (0.00006% and 0.00051% of reads, respectively; Figure 1).

-Blast analysis and virus characterization revealed the genomes of 27 RNA viruses, of which 18 were newly described species - that is, of sufficient phylogenetic distinction to represent new virus species) - but that belonged to existing families and were most closely related to other avian viruses (Table S1).
-The viruses identified comprised double-stranded RNA viruses (Reoviridae, Rotavirus; Picobirnaviridae), positive-sense single-stranded RNA viruses (Caliciviridae; Astroviridae; Picornaviridae, genus Avihepatovirus, Megrivirus and Unassigned genera; Coronaviridae, genus Gammacoronavirus) and negative-sense single-stranded RNA viruses (Rhabdoviridae; genus Tupavirus; Orthomyxoviridae, genus Influenza A virus).
-Members of the family Paramyxoviridae, known to circulate in wild birds (Ramey et al. 2013; Wille et al. 2015), were notably absent.
-No DNA viruses (i.e. the RNA transcripts of DNA viruses), were detected, potentially because cloacal and oropharangeal samples are a richer source of shed viruses rather than those actively replicating within cells of the gastrointestinal tract.
-An array of retroviruses, or retrovirus-like elements were also detected, but due to the challenge in differentiating between endogenous and exogenous retroviruses they will not be discussed here (Fig 1).
+Blast analysis and virus characterization revealed the genomes of 27 RNA viruses, of which 18 were newly described species-that is, of sufficient phylogenetic distinction to represent new virus species-but that belonged to existing families and were most closely related to other avian viruses (Supporting Information Table S1).
+The viruses identified comprised double-stranded RNA viruses (Reoviridae, Rotavirus; Picobirnaviridae), positive-sense singlestranded RNA viruses (Caliciviridae; Astroviridae; Picornaviridae, genus Avihepatovirus, Megrivirus and Unassigned genera; Coronaviridae, genus Gammacoronavirus) and negative-sense single-stranded RNA viruses (Rhabdoviridae, genus Tupavirus; Orthomyxoviridae, genus Influenza A virus).
+Members of the family Paramyxoviridae, known to circulate in wild birds (Ramey et al., 2013; Wille et al., 2015), were notably absent.
+No DNA viruses (i.e., the RNA transcripts of DNA viruses) were detected, potentially because cloacal and oropharyngeal samples are a richer source of shed viruses rather than those actively replicating within cells of the gastrointestinal tract.
+An array of retroviruses or retrovirus-like elements was also detected, but due to the challenge in differentiating between endogenous and exogenous dsRNA viruses

-Substantial undescribed diversity of RNA viruses in wild birds
+3.2 | Substantial undescribed diversity of RNA viruses in wild birds retroviruses they will not be discussed here (Figure 1).